 - Genus: cacajao

 Bald Uakari Distribution, Habitat, and Ecology

 Unfortunately, all four subspecies of the impressive Bald Uakari share a dangerous factor.
 This is a highly restricted and rather specific habitat range.
 The species only inhabits seasonally flooded forests in the Amazon biome, in Peru and Brazil, in South America.

-In addition, individuals primarily inhabit the trees along the sides of rivers.
+In addition, the vast majority of individuals inhabit the trees along the sides of rivers.
 The exact reason for this remains a mystery to researchers, however.
 Also, individuals spend the majority of their time in its arboreal habitat.

 Finally, the animal also generally travels in small groups, ranging from 5-30 individuals.
 However, such groups occasionally number as many as 100 animals.
 Each group travels within and protects its own small territorial range.